 Obtaining permission from your publisher to post an electronic version, even a pre-print, will assist you in sharing your work with students and colleagues.
 Publishers will often give specific usage rights; we suggest that you complete an author addendum, and attach it to the publisher’s contract.

-Digital Commons is a repository where faculty and students can post their research and scholarly works.
+- Scholars Crossing is a repository where faculty and students can post their research and scholarly works.
 Faculty can also request a Selected Works page where they can post a picture, biographical information, research and teaching interests, and scholarship.
-For more information, contact Scholarly Communication.
+For more information, contact Scholarly Communications.

 - Creative Commons (CC) “is a nonprofit corporation dedicated to making it easier for people to share and build upon the work of others, consistent with the rules of copyright.”
 CC is a helpful way to inform others of the permissible use of your works.

 - Open Access (OA) Journals are freely available on the Internet and do not charge for access to their materials.
 OA Journals increase the availability and potential impact of your work.